MFM Presents… Brief Recess

 Thank you for joining us.

-I mean, obviously there's a lot going on and the horrors of the Trump administration never end.
+I mean, obviously, there's a lot going on and the horrors of the Trump administration never end.

-Today we're really focused on and trying to really zero in on just the horrific actions by the administration, certainly Secretary Noam, Stephen Miller, and what's happening with ICE across the country.
+Today, we're really focused on and trying to really zero in on just the horrific actions by the administration, certainly Secretary Noam, Stephen Miller, and what's happening with ICE across the country.

 There are two things that we're looking at right now.
-One is we've all been reading reading the reports of the now upwards of 170 U.S.
+One is we've all been reading the reports of the now upwards of 170 U.S.

 citizens that have now been detained, in many cases sent to